15 Elite Vegan Athletes Who Prove You Don’t Need Meat

 2. Lionel Messi

-Messi is considered one of the greatest football players of our time, and so far, he’s won 32 trophies for Spanish club Barcelona.
-The prolific goalscorer holds the records for most official goals and is an inspiration for his colleagues when it comes to plant based living.
-After a poor performance in the 2014 World Cup, Messi decided to see if his diet could make a difference in his performance, and he consulted a nutritionist to make some changes.
-Today, he places great emphasis on organic whole foods, especially fruit, nuts and vegetables, and he has seriously curbed his meat consumption – tough for an Argentine – but it seems to be working!
+Messi is simply the GOAT.
+He won 32 trophies for Spanish club Barcelona, and holds the records for most official goals ever.
+He’s inspiration to the world for his kindness, as well as his plant based lifestyle.
+After a poor performance in the 2014 World Cup, Messi decided to see if his diet could make a difference.
+He consulted a renowned nutritionist to make some changes.

 Image: Wikicommons